Deep dive into document chunking approaches for RAG: fixed-size, semantic, recursive, and their impact on retrieval quality.

 | Better retrieval quality | Threshold tuning required |

-Use document structure (headings, sections, tables) to create meaningful chunks.
-This approach is central to frameworks like LlamaIndex[4] and preprocessing tools like Unstructured.io[5].
+Using document structure (headings, sections, tables) creates meaningful chunks.
+This approach is a core component of frameworks like LlamaIndex[5] and preprocessing tools like Unstructured.io[6].

-When we process enterprise documents like PDFs or Word files, they contain rich structural metadata: H1 titles, H2 subtitles, bulleted lists, and tables.
-A naive text splitter destroys this structure, potentially mixing a section about 'API Authentication' with 'Billing Rates'.
-Document-aware chunking parses the file into an Abstract Syntax Tree (AST) first, identifying the exact boundaries of each section before any text splitting occurs.
+Enterprise documents like PDFs or Word files often contain rich structural metadata: H1 titles, H2 subtitles, bulleted lists, and tables.
+A naive text splitter destroys this structure, potentially mixing sections about 'API Authentication' with 'Billing Rates'.
+Document-aware chunking first parses the file into an Abstract Syntax Tree (AST), a tree representation of the document's structure.
+This allows it to identify the exact boundaries of each section before any text splitting occurs.

 The snippet below simulates a document-aware process.
 It takes a parsed markdown document and iterates through its sections.
 It returns a list of chunk dictionaries, where each chunk preserves its structural metadata alongside the text.

-Instead of arbitrary text boundaries, Proposition Chunking extracts atomic, standalone statements (propositions) from the text using an LLM [6].
-When humans write, we use pronouns, coreferences, and compound sentences to make the text flow naturally.
-However, embedding models struggle with this density.
-If a chunk says "It was deployed in 2023 and reduced latency by 40%", the vector lacks the crucial noun.
+Instead of arbitrary text boundaries, Proposition Chunking extracts atomic, standalone statements (propositions) from text using an LLM.
+[7] When people write, they use pronouns, coreferences, and compound sentences to make the text flow.
+However, embedding models can struggle with this density.
+If a chunk says "It was deployed in 2023 and reduced latency by 40%", the vector may lack the crucial noun.

 Proposition chunking uses an LLM to parse the raw text and generate a list of atomic facts where all pronouns are resolved to their proper entities.
-Because each proposition contains exactly one fact, the embedding vector is incredibly sharp and focused.
+Because each proposition contains exactly one fact, the embedding vector is highly precise and focused.
 When a user asks a specific factual question, the cosine similarity between the query and the relevant proposition is much higher than it would be with a dense, multi-topic paragraph chunk.
-The primary drawback is the significant cost and latency introduced by requiring an LLM inference step for every paragraph in your knowledge base during ingestion.
+The main drawback is the significant cost and latency introduced by requiring an LLM inference step for every paragraph in the knowledge base during ingestion.

-To implement this, you pass your raw text to an LLM along with a strict system prompt.
-The prompt instructs the model to decompose the text and resolve pronouns.
-The output is a clean list of atomic facts ready for embedding.
+To implement this, you pass your raw text to an LLM with a system prompt that instructs the model to decompose the text and resolve pronouns.
+The prompt below demonstrates the expected format.
+The LLM takes the input text and outputs a clean list of atomic facts ready for embedding.

 |---|---|